 NixOS and never went around switching my home configuration to Nix.
 For

-anyone interested, it is simple using home-manager
+anyone interested, it is simple using home-manager, as it is possible

 to do